| | | | |

 How will it wash, drape and wear?
 Will it need blocking?
 Will it feel nice against the skin?
 Is it warm or cooling?
 Are you combining fibres?
 How will they work together?

-Crochet stitches are generally made in a way which means they tend to be thicker than most knit stitches.
-Going up a hook size might create a fabric with more movement, which is helpful for garments.
+Crochet stitches are generally (but not always) made in a way which means they tend to be thicker than most knit stitches.
+Going up a hook size might create a fabric with more movement, which is usually helpful for garments.

 Once again, it may be a yarn which inspires your design.
-My most popular pattern, the Rainbow Smiles Sweater was inspired the beautiful hand dyed rainbow mini-skeins I picked up from Eden Cottage Yarns at Yarndale.
+One of my most popular patterns, the Rainbow Smiles Sweater was inspired the beautiful hand dyed rainbow mini-skeins I picked up from Eden Cottage Yarns at Yarndale.
 It took me a while to work out how to use them in a way to show off the yarn.
 It was worth the wait!

 Close up of Crochet Rainbow Sweater hanging on white wall